browserengineering/book/book/styles.md

 [^add-a-comma]: Add a comma after the condition, and you can add error
     text to the assertion.
 I recommend doing that for all of your assertions to help in debugging.
+I also recommend making generous use of assertions in general.

 Parsing functions can also return data.
 For example, to parse CSS properties and values, we'll use this code: